 Media trainings can help executives increase their quality of message delivery in media interviews fast and significantly.
 I do not believe that anybody is a “born communicator.”
 None of the delivery techniques taught during a media training demand an inborn talent for well… anything.
 However, for the media training to fulfill its important role, it is of crucial importance that a professional and (thus) efficient design be applied.

-This contribution received valuable input from Dries De Schutter, advisor at Belgian HR consultancy firm Knowledge on the Spot, who helps Detavernier Strategic Communication conduct media trainings of which not only the content, but also the design are evidence-based.
+This piece on how to best conduct a media training received valuable input from Dries De Schutter, advisor at Belgian HR consultancy firm Knowledge on the Spot, who helps Detavernier Strategic Communication conduct media trainings of which not only the content, but also the design are evidence-based.

-Did you enjoy reading this article on how to design a media training?
+Did you enjoy reading this article on how best to conduct a media training?

-You might also like my article on evidence-based media trainings where I talk about the need to make media trainings firmly grounded in science.
+You might also like our article on evidence-based media trainings where I talk about the need to make media trainings firmly grounded in science.